About Our Chapter

 As future leaders, we continually strive to build stronger ties with our communities and the individuals within them.
 It is through this understanding that we grow and develop broader worldviews that will shape and support our lives.

 Mothers and daughters of each class attend a cultural experience together with a focus on different areas of art, theatre, dance and music.

 Each Chapter celebrates the richness of its history through traditions that honor the past.
 The Mother Daughter Tea is an NCL, Inc. tradition.
 Today, NCL chapters around the country continue to embrace their long-standing traditions, as well as, create new ones.

-- Performances at the Egyptian Theatre
+- Performances at local area venues such as the Egyptian Theatre & Pioneer Theatre

 - Outdoor concerts